 - Increased skin hydration (by preventing water loss and increasing the production of hyaluronic acid).

-To back up the benefits OneSkin observed in the lab using skin models grown from donor cells, the company teamed up with a third-party contract research organization (CRO) and researchers from the School of Pharmaceutical Sciences at the University of São Paulo and the Spanish National Cancer Research Center (CNIO) to design a 12-week clinical study involving 22 female test subjects between the ages of 22 and 65 years with various skin types.
+So, in order to substantiate the benefits OneSkin observed in the lab (using skin models grown from donor cells), the company teamed up with a third-party contract research organization, as well as researchers from both the School of Pharmaceutical Sciences at the University of São Paulo and the Spanish National Cancer Research Center (CNIO), to design a 12-week clinical study involving 22 female test subjects between the ages of 22 and 65 with various skin types.

-Specifically, the scientists concluded that OneSkin’s topical supplement:
+Specifically, the scientists concluded that OneSkin’s topical supplement produced the following results:

 - Improved the skin barrier by 15% on average.